saurav-prasad/Sociol/README.md

 ## Live demo

-Have a look of my app
+Have a look of the app:
 https://socioll.vercel.app/feed

 ## Features